kris-nova/me/README.md

  - What is the best link to find out more about the event
  - What is your name and contact information?
  - What type of presentation you have in mind?
- - Are there any mountains near the event?
-Rock climbs?
-Ice climbs?
  - Anything else you want!

  These emails go directly to a private account that I own.
 I recieve push notifications, so I assure you - I will see this request.
 It might take me a while to get back to you, so please be patient.